Gabon oil workers' union says begins unlimited strike

 "We have started an unlimited strike from Saturday," Hans Landry Ivala, ONEP spokesman, said by telephone from the oil hub of Port-Gentil.
 "We have called on all our members to observe the strike."

-ONEP is demanding the application of a November 2010 agreement between the government and oil workers, guaranteeing better labor terms and greater use of Gabonese staff.
+ONEP is demanding the application of a November 2010 agreement between the government and oil workers, guaranteeing better labour terms and greater use of Gabonese staff.

 Ivala said the strike was being followed at 90 percent of companies operating in Gabon and it had slowed down their operations.
 It was not immediately possible to verify this.